faraabin/chrono/MISRA.md

 - This rule states that a function should have no more than one *return* statement.
   In this library functions return in the middle of the body whenever proper conditions for executing the code are not satisfied.
-This can be dealt with lots of if else statements inside the function body.
+This deviation from the standard rule is sanctioned in our coding style to enhance readability.